Soy milk vs. regular milk and skim milk, which milk is the better choice?

 Essential fatty acids

-If you are into health and fitness then go for unsweetened soy milk.
-Also if you’re getting a little podgy around the midriff then unsweetened soy milk could be the way to go.
-After all, why ruin the health benefits of soy milk having low calories by adding sugar.
+If you’re into health and fitness, unsweetened soy milk could be a good choice.
+Also, if you are getting a little podgy around the midriff, then unsweetened soy milk could be the way to go.
+After all, why ruin the health benefits of soy milk of having low calories by adding sugar.

 Does soy milk have calcium?

-Okay, you’ve heard regular milk has calcium and your’e right.
-Regular milk contains a high amount of natural calcium however soy milk is often fortified with calcium.
+Okay, you’ve heard regular milk has calcium, and you’re right.
+Regular milk contains a high amount of natural calcium.
+However, soy milk is often fortified with calcium.

-Phytoestrogen and calcium for bone health.
+Soy milk contains phytoestrogen and calcium for bone health.

-Disadvantages of soy milk.
+Disadvantages of soy milk